Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-Script that creates a directory with permissions 751 13-Script that changes the group owner of a file 14-Script that changes the owner and group owner of all files and directories
+12-Script that creates a directory with permissions 751 13-Script that changes the group owner of a file 14-Script that changes the owner and group owner of all files and directories 15-Script that changes the owner and group owner of a symbolic file